 Even so, he is never dismissive of the idea of material factors and economic impulses as an important part of the overall historical and social development.
 Omvedt characterizes Ambedkar’s philosophy of history as “consistent with a pluralistic explanation of history, though not of a purely materialistic one”.
 She adds that his political economy was one of social liberalism: throughout his life, it was the values of the French revolution – liberty, equality and fraternity (community), all summed up in “social justice” – that defined Ambedkar’s orientation.

 While Ambedkar’s writings in the 1920s show him to be a liberal economist, the 1930s saw him involved in social movements of Dalits, workers, and peasants, with Marxist influence, which never really left him.
-His critical studies of Indian society convinced him that the caste had a decisive role on the workers in the country.
-In his famous speech at Mahad, in 1938, he said: “There are in my view two enemies which the workers of this country have to deal with.
+His critical studies of Indian society convinced him that the caste had a decisive role in the condition of the workers.
+In his famous speech at Manmad, Nashik, in 1938, he said: “There are in my view two enemies which the workers of this country have to deal with.
 The two enemies are Brahmanism and Capitalism … By Brahmanism I do not mean the power, privileges and interests of the Brahmans as a community.
 By Brahmanism, I mean the negation of the spirit of Liberty, Equality and Fraternity.
 In that sense, it is rampant in all classes and is not confined to the Brahmans alone, though they have been the originators of it.”

 It is in one of his later essays, “Buddha or Karl Marx”, Ambedkar lays out his definitive answer to the dilemma of human development in the context of competing interests of economics and ideology – the material and the philosophical.